The following countywide and judicial offices will be on the 2021 ballot and have candidate info on this site:

 • Ask for CCDC endorsement at the Nomination Convention, usually in February.
 Winning that endorsement is useful, but CCDC helps all candidates to get their names before the public.

-• If CCDC does not endorse for that office, then you can ask zone committees for endorsement.
+• If CCDC does not make an endorsement for that office, then you can ask zone committees for endorsement.

 • The winners of the primary election in May (April in presidential years) become the party’s candidates for the general election.